ansolantz/xPosure/README.md

 As a user, I want have a feed of pictures from other users, so I can expore what aothers have shared.

+**LIKE VIEW**

+As a user, I want to see all my favorite photos in one page.

 **MAP EXPLORE**

 As a user, I want to see a map with tagges pictures, so I can see what pictures were taken around me or around a location I'm interested in.